4th State Objects Protection Regiment (Ukraine)

-The 4th Pavlograd Regiment for the protection of important State Objects' is a regiment of the National Guard of Ukraine tasked with the protection of important strategic sites.
+The 4th Pavlohrad Regiment for the protection of important State Objects is a regiment of the National Guard of Ukraine tasked with the protection of important strategic sites.
 It was established in 1991 and is headquartered in Pavlograd.
 Pavlograd Mechanical Plant, Pavlograd Chemical Plant and Kharkiv Institute of Physics and Technology amongst other strategic sites are under the regiment's protection.